TumbleOwlee/ws-dissector-lib/README.md

     -- mask (see 11.6.7.1) (unused by BITMASK and COMPOSITE) mask = 0xFFFF,
-    -- size of the field in bytes (only necessary if type size is not defined (ex. strings)) size = 10,
+    -- size of the field in bytes (only necessary if type size is not defined (ex. strings)) -- can also be used to override predefined sizes, for example to only read 5 bytes instead of 8 for UINT64 size = 10,
     -- also possible if another field with abbr == 'type' exists to allow dynamic size on dissection size = 'type',